plewka/esphome-components/README.md

 I'm not ready with the cleanup - only happy it now finally works for me.

 # Warning
-This is _not_ fully working.
+DS2482-xxx is _not_ fully working.
 Something unfortunately wents wrong at about 10 sensors.
 Looks like illegal occupation of memory.